When it comes to initial interviews with potential clients, are you asking the right lawyer-client interview questions?

 What answers to client questions should lawyers prepare for?

 The meeting isn’t just about you interviewing a potential client—the client will have questions for you, too.
 Being prepared for the common questions that clients have is key.
 Here are four common questions you should prepare to answer:

 Price predictability is part of a good client experience—and a reasonable concern for clients during an initial interview.
-So, be prepared to discuss your law firm pricing and billing process sot potential clients can get a realistic estimate and expectation of what their case may cost.
-For example, let them know if you bill hourly, have a flat fee, or offer alternative fee structures.
+So, be prepared to discuss your law firm pricing and billing process so that potential clients can get a realistic estimate and expectation of what their case may cost.

 While you may not be able to predict specifics, be prepared to lay out the general process and approximate timelines for the client.
-This way, they will have a better idea of what to expect.
+This way, they will have a better idea of what to expect, and when.